alan-turing-institute/data-safe-haven-team/WaysofWork.md

 but is designed to reflect work across any number of (ATI or public) repositories.
 To do this stories and project fields are key (we cannot modify labels or milestones in repositories we do not own, but can do what we want with project fields).

-The main fields have been presented above but are furhter listed and explained here, they can be adapted and changed as the needs of the porject changes.
+The main fields have been presented above but are further listed and explained here, they can be adapted and changed as the needs of the project changes.

 - Status: Main way of tracking issues and stories progress
   - No Status: issues (of any kind) can be created at any moment if needed, but until they are agreed as necessary they should remain without status.
 It is important for effective coordination and resource management that nothing is added to Backlog, especially stories, until discussed.